Kenny vs. Spenny: Rules

+Part of the drama involves the multiple instances in which Kenny and Spenny argue about what the nature of the show should actually be.
+Spenny has argued that the point of the competitions is to find out who is the better man, and that while Kenny at times manages to genuinely outsmart Spenny, the moments in which he goes over the line ruins the purpose of the show.
+On the other hand Kenny holds less value in the "sanctity" of these competitions, repeatedly stating that the reason they compete is to humiliate the other person on TV.

+Ultimately it becomes clear that their perspectives on what the nature of the show should be is motivated by creating a playing field that is biased towards their respective strengths.

+Kenny’s approach to problem solving is to think outside of the box and to find a clever workaround, thus causing him to prefer rules that are minimal and vague.
+Spenny on the other hand prefers rules that are concrete, and tends to employ admirable if reductive strategies that rely on hard work as well as physical/mental endurance.

 Cheating

-Hotz cheated during 27 out of 56 of his victories, while Rice cheated during five of his 27 victories.
+Hotz cheated during 27 out of 56 of his victories, while Rice cheated during 5 of his 27 victories.
 In some cases, both Rice and Hotz were helped by their production crew, families and friends in their attempts to cheat.
 While Rice would cheat out of desperation, Hotz justified his cheating by arguing the loser is ultimately whoever does a humiliation.

 Insults

 Hotz regularly tried to make Rice annoyed during competitions so he would lose focus.
 Hotz regularly joked that Rice was a violent and emotionally disturbed man with a micropenis; that he engaged in rape, pedophilia, necrophilia, zoophilia, and incest; and that he was racist, an anti-Semite and related to Adolf Hitler.

 Rice's family were also often the victims of Hotz's insults and jokes.
 Hotz regularly joked about having sex with Rice's mother and accused her of being sexually promiscuous and morbidly obese.
 In "Who Can Imitate the Other Guy Better?"
 Hotz—while pretending to be Rice—performed a song about being sexually abused as a child by Rice's grandfather.